- REGULATIONS ON STATUS AND TRANSFER OF PLAYERS 2016 (RSTP)

 These sanctions may be imposed separately or in combination.

-In particular, the following sanctions may be imposed on clubs for violation of the present annexe in accordance with the FIFA Disciplinary Code: a reprimand or a warning;
+In particular, the following sanctions may be imposed on clubs for violation of the present annexe in accordance with the FIFA Disciplinary Code: a reprimand or a warning;- a fine;

 These sanctions may be imposed separately or in combination.